ariannedee/intro-to-django/README.md

 Follow the instructions here: [Add Python to PATH variable in Windows](docs/install/WINSETPATH.md)

 ### 2. Make sure that Python is properly installed
-1. Open the *Command Prompt* application in Windows or *Terminal* on Mac or Linux
+1. Open the *PowerShell* application in Windows or *Terminal* on Mac or Linux

 1. Type `python --version` and press enter

 1. Type `python3 --version` and press enter
+1.
+2. Type `py --version` and press enter

-1. One or both of those commands should print a Python version of 3.6 or higher
+1. At least one of those commands should print a Python version of 3.8 or higher
-   (whichever version you just downloaded).
+   (whichever version you just installed).
    If it doesn't, you have to follow instructions to [add Python to your PATH variable](docs/install/WINSETPATH.md).

-**Note:**
-You can now type just the `python` or `python3` command in *Command Prompt* or *Terminal* to run the Python interpreter.
-You can also run a *.py* file by running
-`python filename.py`

 ### 3. Choose an IDE
 **PyCharm** or **VS Code** are recommended.